pcoanibalguerra/tdd-bdd-exercise/README.md

 To run some of the features

 1. Tag the features @yourTag
-2. Execute npx cucumber-js --tags "yourtag"
+2. Execute npx cucumber-js --tags "@yourtag"